BrightFocus Terms and Conditions of Grant Awards Template last updated March 2019

 Transfer of Grants Between Institutions or to a Different Principal Investigator

-In the event that the Principal Investigator can no longer oversee the execution of the Sponsored Project, he or she may request that the responsibility of the original Principal Investigator be transferred to another qualified Investigator.
-In such a case, the original Principal Investigator must make the request through Official Written Correspondence to the BrightFocus Scientific Affairs Department for approval.
-This request must be accompanied by a letter from the individual who would serve as the new Principal Investigator (“New Principal Investigator”).
-This letter should indicate that New Principal Investigator is willing to take responsibility for the project as described in the original proposal and that the New Principal Investigator accepts the Terms and Conditions of the award.
+In the event that Principal Investigator can no longer oversee execution of the Supported Project, Principal Investigator may request that Principal Investigator’s responsibilities be transferred to another person to complete for the remainder of the Term.
+In such a case, Principal Investigator must request a change in personnel through Official Written Correspondence to the BrightFocus Scientific Affairs Department for approval.
+This request must be accompanied by a letter from the individual who would serve as the new Principal Investigator (“New Principal Investigator”) and by a brief bio-sketch explaining New Principal Investigator’s qualifications to complete the Specific Aims of the Supported Project.
+This letter should indicate that New Principal Investigator is willing to take responsibility for the project as described in the original proposal and that New Principal Investigator accepts the obligations of this Grant Agreement.

-If the transfer to New Principal Investigator is not approved by BrightFocus and the original Principal Investigator cannot continue to oversee the execution of the Sponsored Grant, then the grant shall be terminated as provided in section Discontinuation of Grant Funding.
+In the event that a request is made to transfer the Grant to a New Principal Investigator and the request is not approved by BrightFocus, and Principal Investigator cannot continue to oversee execution of Supported Project, then the Grant shall be terminated as provided in section Discontinuation of Grant Funding.

 Financial Reports